 In 1986 the Thomas established a family foundation to fulfill their broad passion for philanthropy.
 Inspired to make contributions with wide-ranging yet personal impact, in 2014, the Thomas went on to found the Carl & Marilynn Thoma Art Foundation to distinguish their initiatives in, and support of, visual art.
 As their collections have evolved, they have contributed increasingly with their personal involvement and financial support to the development of exhibitions, symposia and publications, the formation of fellowships and awards, and the endowment of professorial chairs and curatorial positions.

 Marilynn Thoma is an active art collector and has a strong interest in the governance of art museums and foundations.
 Her Spanish colonial collection has been exhibited internationally, and most recently in the Voyage to South America exhibition at the Art Institute of Chicago.
 In Chicago, Marilynn serves on the Boards of the Chicago Shakespeare Theater, Chicago Humanities Festival, and the Art Institute of Chicago.
 Marilynn is a current member of the Blanton National Leadership Board.
 She was an active council or advisory member at the Cantor Arts Center at Stanford University, Oklahoma State University Museum of Art, Museum of New Mexico Foundation, and the Hadley Institute for the Blind and Impaired.
 Professionally, Marilynn had overseen the marketing of Van Duzer Vineyards, an 80-acre estate Pinot Noir winery in Oregon that the Thomas founded in 1998.
 She began her career in brand management at Quaker Oats Company in Chicago following her MBA from Stanford.
-Like her husband, Marilynn Thoma graduated from Oklahoma State University.
+Like her husband, Marilynn Thoma graduated with a bachelor’s degree from Oklahoma State University.